 It is important to Auckland Transport that our suppliers are ethical in their business activities, are honest and transparent and do not engage in corrupt practices or anti-competitive behaviour.
+To support this principle, Auckland Transport requires suppliers to commit to the following:

-- 7.1.
-Conduct their business with integrity, transparency, and in full compliance with all applicable laws, regulations and high standards of fair business, advertising and competition, including not engaging in any collusive bidding, price fixing, price discrimination or other unfair trade practices. - 7.2.
-Not engage in or accept any form of fraud or corruption including bribery, kickbacks, favours, facilitation payments, or any other illegal or unethical means of obtaining improper advantage or favourable treatment. - 7.3.
-Not improperly use private, confidential or commercially sensitive information regarding any party in the supply chain. - 7.4.
-Maintain transparent and accurate financial and business records to demonstrate compliance with relevant laws and regulations as well as generally accepted accounting practices. - 7.5.
-Be open and transparent with Auckland Transport about any actual, potential or perceived conflicts of interest that may exist between employees and representatives of suppliers and Auckland Transport.
-Declarations should be made as soon as possible, and during any procurement process with Auckland Transport. - 7.6.
-Be respectful of the ethical and code of conduct requirements that our staff need to meet, including Auckland Transport's Gifts and Hospitality Policy.
+7.1 Conduct their business with integrity, transparency, and in full compliance with all applicable laws, regulations and high standards of fair business, advertising and competition, including not engaging in any collusive bidding, price fixing, price discrimination or other unfair trade practices.

+7.2 Not engage in or accept any form of fraud or corruption - including bribery, kickbacks, favours, facilitation payments, or any other illegal or unethical means of obtaining improper advantage or favourable treatment.

+7.3 Not improperly use private, confidential or commercially sensitive information regarding any party in the supply chain.

+7.4 Maintain transparent and accurate financial and business records to demonstrate compliance with relevant laws and regulations as well as generally accepted accounting practices.

+7.5 Be open and transparent with Auckland Transport about any actual, potential or perceived conflicts of interest that may exist between employees and representatives of Suppliers and Auckland Transport.
+Declarations should be made as soon as possible, and during any procurement process with Auckland Transport.

+7.6 Be respectful of the ethical and code of conduct requirements that our staff need to meet, including Auckland Transport's Gifts and Hospitality Policy.
 Suppliers must not try to influence decision-making through the use of inducements.
 Suppliers should have policies or guidance in place for their own staff regarding offering gifts or hospitality.